 #1: A Good Source of Protein

-Sprouted grain breads (ezekiel bread in particular) contains 18 amino acids, including all nine of the essential amino acids (phenylalanine, valine, threonine, tryptophan, methionine, leucine, isoleucine, lysine, and histidine).
-Essential amino acids meaning amino acids that the body cannot produce itself.
+Sprouted grain bread (Ezekiel bread in particular) contains 18 amino acids, including all nine of the essential amino acids — phenylalanine, valine, threonine, tryptophan, methionine, leucine, isoleucine, lysine, and histidine[*] — that your body cannot produce on its own.